dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 #### A different method: rerun one instruction.

-A smaller code (I think) but more IQ intensive method to test privileged and unpriviledged switching as follows:
+A less code (I think) but more IQ intensive method to test privileged and unpriviledged switching is to rerun each instruction at a privileged mode after you get a mismatch exception and check that it produces the same registers.

+This would work as follows:
   1. Add a `reg_t` field to the thread block that holds a copy of the previous registers (e.g., `reg_t prev_regs;`).
   2. Run each thread at USER as normal;
   3. Each time you get a mismatch exception:
-     A. Record the registers passed to the exception handler.
+     1. Record the registers passed to the exception handler.
-     B. Rerun exactly that one single instruction using `prev_regss` at a higher privilege;
+     2. Rerun exactly that one single instruction using `prev_regss` at a higher privilege;
-     C. Compare the registers from (B) to those from (A) and make sure they are the same.
+     3. Compare the registers from (ii) to those from (iii) and make sure they are the same.

         (Note this will require some cleverness since this